The long delirious burning blue

 JOIN MY PACK

-Subscribe to my free monthly newsletter on Substack, and be among the first to hear all the latest news about my books, courses and events – as well as personal seasonal reflections and reading recommendations.
-You’ll also receive signed book and course giveaways that are exclusively for subscribers, and a special gift as a thank you for joining me!
+Subscribe to my free monthly newsletter, ‘The Art of Enchantment’, on Substack, and be among the first to hear all the latest news about my books, courses and events – as well as personal seasonal reflections and reading recommendations.
+You’ll also receive a special gift as a thank you for joining me!